solusworks/hkgovjobs-new/README.md

 5. a "favourite" function (user can star certain jobs to review later)

 6. admob integration & tab (1. job list 2. favourite)
+when the user click on any job post, there will be 1/10 chance to show a full-screen interestitial ads

 ## Design Specifications